 1. Dark chocolate: it can be preserved for more than 2 years thanks to the "tempering"

 Dark chocolate can be preserved in perfect condition for more than 2 years.
-The white patina that forms on its surface after a while, and that looks like a mold, is not actually bad for your health.
 The qualities that allow dark chocolate to “live” long, much longer than milk, are due to "tempering", that is the processing that allows the formation of cocoa butter crystals structured in such a way as to give crispness to chocolate at the time of the bite, followed by melting, once in the mouth.
 Above 20 ° the structure of some crystals can change allowing the formation of the "famous" whitish patina: this means that the chocolate will lose a bit in taste and crunchiness, but it will be still eatable.
 For this reason it is advisable to preserve dark chocolate under 20 °, in a cool and dry place.

 2. Salt: it can be preserved for years thanks to the ability to absorb water

-Salt can be preserved in the pantry for many years and it can be used to season foods without any damage to health.
+Salt can be preserved in the pantry for many years and it can be used to season foods.
 The "hygroscopic" property of salt, that is the ability to absorb water, makes it possible to preserve it for a long time: in fact salt is always used not only for seasoning, but above all for preserving food.
 Absorbing water, salt makes food unattractive to bacteria that could deteriorate it: without water, in fact, bacteria can not multiply.
 For a perfect preservation, add a few grains of rice to the salt, it will absorb the moisture allowing it to be preserved for years.